splaisan/GenomicConsensus/doc/HowToQuiver.rst

 - Python 2.7.3
 - virtualenv        (builds isolated Python environments)

-If you within PacBio, these requirements are already installed within the cluster environment.
+If you are within PacBio, these requirements are already installed within the cluster environment.

 Otherwise, you will need to install them yourself.
 The automatic installation script requires that the ``swig`` executable is in your